Skip to content

 No oversight records, no risk assessments, no compliance frameworks.

-IR2 upheld the emptiness; ER2 filed.
+IR2 upheld the emptiness; ER2 has now entered the OIC queue.

 FOI3 → Accountability Vacuum